GENERAL TERMS AND CONDITIONS

 7. TAXES ON SERVICES

-If Rackspace is required by law to collect taxes on the provision of the Services, you must pay Rackspace the amount of the tax that is due or provide Rackspace with satisfactory evidence of your exemption from the tax.
-You must provide Rackspace with accurate factual information to help Rackspace determine if any tax is due with respect to the provision of the Services.
+7.1 Sales Taxes.
+Unless otherwise expressly provided in the Agreement or included in the invoice for the services, all amounts due to Rackspace under the Agreement are exclusive of any value added, goods, services, sales, use, property, excise and like taxes, import duties and/or applicable levies (collectively, “Tax”).
+If Rackspace is required by law to collect Taxes on the provision of the Service, Rackspace will invoice you for such Tax and you must pay Rackspace the amount of the Tax that is due or provide Rackspace with satisfactory evidence of your exemption from the Tax.
+The obligation to pay any Taxes that Customer may be required to pay in connection with Customer’s use of Services or Customer’s payment of amounts due to Rackspace under the Agreement shall be borne exclusively by Customer.
+You must provide Rackspace with accurate factual and adequate information and documentation (as determined by Rackspace), to help Rackspace determine if any Tax is due with respect to the provision of the Services.

 8. EXPORT MATTERS

 You represent and warrant and undertake that you will not possess, use, import, export or resell (and shall not permit the possession, use, importation, exportation, or resale of) the Services or any information or technical data provided by Rackspace to you under this Agreement in any manner which would cause Rackspace or its Affiliates to breach any applicable export control laws, rules, or regulations of any jurisdiction (including without limitation those under UK and US law).
-Without limitation, you represent and warrant and undertake that you will not use the Services for the development, design, manufacture, production, stockpiling, or use of nuclear, chemical or biological weapons, weapons of mass destruction, or missiles; illegal gambling, terrorism, narcotics, trafficking, or arms trafficking; nor will you provide administrative access to or permit use of the Services by any persons (including any natural person, government or private entity or other form of body corporate) that is located in or is a national of any country that is embargoed or highly restricted under United Kingdom or US export laws, rules or regulations.
+Without limitation, you represent and warrant and undertake that you will not provide administrative access to or permit use of the Services by any persons (including any natural person, government or private entity or other form of body corporate) that is located in or is a national of any country that is embargoed or highly restricted under United Kingdom or US export laws, rules or regulations.

 10. SUSPENSION OF SERVICES